picoCTF/ansible-roles/roles/docker/README.md

 in order to support the limits enforced by this parent cgroup.
 This also enables per-container [memory and swap limits](https://docs.docker.com/config/containers/resource_constraints/#memory).

+### Increased number of available Docker networks

+[By default](https://github.com/docker/docker.github.io/issues/8663), Docker networks are created with fairly large subnet sizes (/16 for the first 16, then /20) which allow thousands of containers to be connected.
+However, this limits the total number of simultaneous Docker networks to 32.

+When running challenge instances or webshell toolbox containers, we want each instance to be on its own isolated network.
+Only having 32 total networks would be extremely limiting, but fortunately it is possible to reduce the subnet size of newly created Docker networks.
+In this role, we set this size to /29 by default, which allows for up to ~140,000 simultaneous Docker networks of up to 5 containers each (when using the default address pools).

+If you are planning to host any challenges which require more than 5 containers, this subnet prefix size must be lowered.
+See [below](#docker-network-settings) for more details.

 ## Role Variables

 ### General settings